The heartbreaking trend of kids left unattended in vehicles can be changed and calls for adults to:

 Additional Recommendations for Lawmakers

-The National Safety Council has proposed seven specific recommendations for lawmakers to consider as they press for additional legislation around unattended children in vehicles.
-These proposals include:
+The National Safety Council has proposed seven specific recommendations for lawmakers to consider as they press for additional legislation around unattended children in vehicles. include:

 - Eliminate “safe” time periods from legislation – This would change certain allowances for leaving a child unattended in a vehicle for up to 15 minutes (Florida).

 - All supervisors of kids who knowingly leave a child unattended in a motor vehicle should be held responsible for actions.

 - Clearly define the age of kids that should not be left unattended – this would include a push for an increase in the age a child cannot be left.